 “Wait!”
 I hear the doctor calling me in anger.
 “Where do you think you are going?
 She can’t be left alone.”
 She is now practically yelling at me.

 “I understand you do not know my non existing relationship with this woman and you assumed that I have something to do with her, but I don’t even know her.”
 I yell back.
 “I was only kind enough to bring her here but I have no responsibility over her and I really have to go.
 Hell, I don’t even know her name”.

-The doctor's eyes turn towards me in a judging way and I can see what she is thinking.
-That I should be at least a little concerned for this woman, when I was the one to bring her in and she obviously didn't have anyone else to help her.
+The doctor’s eyes turn towards me in a judging way and I can see what she is thinking.
+That I should be at least a little concerned for this woman, when I was the one to bring her in especially when she obviously didn’t have anyone else to help her.

 I turn back to see her looking pale as a sheet.
 She was light as a feather when I picked her up in my arms… twice already.
 Laying here all alone in a hospital room, with a cracked head and a concussion, sure I do feel sorry for her, but she isn’t my problem.
 I ’ve done more than one should and I am running so late, that I practically missed the meeting.

 When I reach the parking lot, I remember I told my driver to go get her a new suitcase, to replace the one that was broken.

 “Fuck!”
 I shout out angrily as the realisation hits me.
 “Where are you?”
 I scream to my driver over the phone.
 I know it’s not his fault he is not here yet, but I can no longer contain the built up anger from what seems to be a disastrous day.